Articles, blogs, whitepapers, webinars, and other resources

 As the world advances in the IT sector, organizational structures are evolving to suit the needs of the modern workplace.
-The competitive environment for organizations are creating a need for result-oriented workspace and improving the environment and culture accordingly.
+The competitive environment for organizations is creating a need for result-oriented workspace and improving the environment and culture accordingly.

-When doing PMP exam prep, knowing what sort of an organizational structure will suit a specific type of organization helps as people are tested on their knowledge of handling different types of environments.
+When doing PMP exam prep, knowing what sort of an organizational structure will suit a specific type of organization helps, as people are tested on their knowledge of handling different types of environments.

 These are some of the practices that are done in an organization that follows the projectized structure.
 A projectized organization’s main characteristics include adaptation and dynamic ways of thinking and working.
 If any organization based on the projectized structure lacks these, it will have a very difficult time succeeding.

-In these type of structures, the project manager is the final authority over the project they are handling.
+In these types of structures, the project manager is the final authority over the project they are handling.
 The team that is working on the project reports solely to them.
-Projectized organizations work well as they are not in binding for the employees in discovering new ways to do things.
+Projectized organizations work well, as they are not in binding for the employees in discovering new ways to do things.
 They allow the employee to grow on their own and from their peers’ experience as well.
 This will also be something you would be taught in project management classes as you do your PMP preparation.

 Projectized organizations make sure that majority of the resources are allocated for projects and their proper completion.
 Their output is based on the deliverables they get from external clients so most projectized organizations will not be producing products or services for their own use.

 There are some smaller departments which help keep things going, such as accounting, administration, and human resources.
 These give the employees ease when the basic functions of the organization are considered.

 The project manager in a projectized environment has team members that are working under them full time.
 If an external team member is to be added to the core team, they are grouped and are located in such a way that coordination and communication is not hindered in any way.
 This optimizes their performance and creates a very good flow of work for project completion.